Subscribe to our mailing list.

 The following chart illustrates the long term platinum price performance vs gold in US dollars.

-While both silver and platinum are both considered precious metals, their supply demand factors and thus their prices do not function in the same way.
+While both gold and platinum are both considered precious metals, their supply-demand factors and thus their prices do not function in the same way.
+Visit our 21st Century bullion guide for more about platinum investment fundamentals versus other precious metals (e.g. gold, silver, palladium).

-Investors could buy both silver and platinum because the two metals offer differing strengths and weaknesses, but both will provide a hedge against inflation and currency devaluation, as well as possible protection against other economic distresses ahead.
+Investors could buy both gold and platinum because the two respective precious metals offer different strengths and weaknesses.
+But both will provide a wealth preservation hedge against rampant price inflation and currency devaluation, as well as possible protection against other economic, distresses ahead.

 Additional Questions and Answers about Platinum